jhamrick/blog/source/publications/index.md

 #### In Preparation, Under Review, or In Revision

-* Hamrick, J. B., Pascanu, R., Vinyals, O., Ballard, A., Heess, N., & Battaglia, P. W. (under review).
-Metareasoning for cooperative model-free and model-based learning.
+* Hamrick, J. B., Ballard, A. J., Pascanu, R., Vinyals, O., Heess, N., & Battaglia, P. W. (under review).
+Metacontrol for Adaptive Imagination-Based Optimization.

 * Hamrick, J. B., Pascanu, R., Vinyals, O., Ballard, A., Heess, N., & Battaglia, P. W. (in revision).
 Imagination-Based Decision Making with Physical Models in Deep Neural Networks.
 In *Proceedings of the NIPS 2016 Workshop on Intuitive Physics*.